Relativistic QFT at finite times

 Approximately renormalized Hamiltonians, and with them an approximate dynamics, can also be constructed via similarity renormalization; see, e.g.,

-A different, more explicit renormalized Hamiltonian framework is given for quantum electrodynamics (but with a small photon mass to avoid infrared problems) in the instant form in
+A different, more explicit renormalized Hamiltonian framework is given for quantum electrodynamics (but with a small photon mass to avoid infrared problems) in the instant form in a book by Stefanovich,

-Thus both similarity renormalization and Stefanovich renormalization give infrared-regularized QED a dynamical content at every order of perturbation theory by providing approximate but finite, UV renormalized Hamiltonians to each order that are asymptotic to a formal Hamiltonian that acts formally as the generator of translations in the Poincare group.
+Both similarity renormalization and Stefanovich renormalization give infrared-regularized QED a dynamical content at every order of perturbation theory by providing approximate but finite, UV renormalized Hamiltonians to each order that are asymptotic to a formal Hamiltonian that acts formally as the generator of translations in the Poincare group.
 Convergence questions are not discussed.
 Also, the infrared divergences are not addressed but must be removed by assuming a tiny photon mass, thus spoiling gauge invariance.